 Being a union member means you're never alone when you have problems at work.

-Union membership means having expert professional industrial advice available when you need it and having the ongoing support of your union colleagues.
+Union membership means having specialist industrial advice available when you need it and having the ongoing support of your union colleagues.

 The first step in getting help from the union is to be a member.